jakebeamish/Penplotting.js/README.md

-This is a very small JavaScript framework for making SVG files for penplotters.
+This is a dependency-less JavaScript framework for making SVG files for penplotters.

----

-- ✅ Vectors
-- ✅ Lines
-- ✅ Sketch object
-- Valid SVG output
-- Simple/distraction-free environment
-    - HTML interface for reseeding and downloading
-    - Keyboard shortcuts for reseeding and downloading
+## Features

+- A Sketch class to contain everything needed to create and render the SVG
+- 2D Vector and Line classes with helpful methods
-- PRNGs
+- A seedable PRNG
-    - ✅ LCG
-- Noise functions
+- Maths functions such as fract, wrap,

-- Utility function:
-    - Lerp
-    - ✅ Fract
+## Roadmap

+TODO:
-    - ✅ Wrap
+- Lerp, Vector.lerp
 - Map
+- More PRNG implementations
 - Units conversion
-    - Line-line intersection
-    - ✅ Distance (and Circle-cirlce intersection)
+- Support for SVG paths
-- Paths
+- SVG output validation
-- Seeding and setup GUI
+- HTML GUI (reseed, change params, download)
+- Keyboard shortcuts
+- 3D support
+- Noise functions
-- Batch create & download
+- Batch create and download

+## Contributing

+This project is tested using `jest` and `jest-cucumber`.
+Documentation is made using JSDoc.